Ananyojha/AWS/mini-projects/vpc.md

 ## Aim
 To create a Public Subnet (for EC2 to host our address Book Application) and 2 private Subnet to place our RDS Database (MySql)

+## Scenerio
+Your development team created the code for a web address book that uses MySQL database in the backend.
+You have to deploy the architecture now.

 ## Prerequisite
 We assume that you know How to [create a ec2 instance with user data](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instancedata-add-user-data.html#:~:text=%20When%20working%20with%20instance%20user%20data%2C%20keep,up%20to%20the%20instance%20to%20be...%20More%20) & [RDS Database](https://aws.amazon.com/getting-started/hands-on/create-mysql-db/)